paymill/paymill-documentation/guides/paypal/setup.html.md

 ### Fetching settlement reports

 If PayPal settlement reports are available for you, they can be included in your PAYMILL settlement report as well.
-Simply create SFTP credentials and enter them in our merchant center.
+Simply create SFTP credentials and enter them in our Merchant Centre:

+1. Visit the [payment method settings](https://app.paymill.com/settings/payment-methods), make sure you are in "live mode".
+- Click on "configure" next to your PayPal account, then click on "Advanced options" to show advanced options.
+- Enter your SFTP credentials and save.
+Our system will try a connection and warn you if the credentials don't seem to work.

 We will regularly fetch your settlement reports from PayPal and generate a document in your [invoices section](https://app.paymill.com/invoices).

+To stop receiving settlement reports, simply remove your credentials again.

 <div class="info">
 If you need settlement reports from PayPal, please contact PayPal and request that feature to be enabled for you.
 </div>

 ### Selling digital goods

-**Do you sell digital products or services?**

 PayPal Digital Goods lets you sell media like news content, video, blogs, music or in-game content, virtual goods or currencies with special conditions.
 To take advantage of this, please contact PayPal sales to have your account converted accordingly.